alucardthefish/learning-javascript/README.md

 ## Promises

 Promise is an object with a callback used to initialize the promise.
 This callback is passed two arguments: a resolve callback used to resolve the promise with a value or the result of another promise, and a reject callback used to reject the promise with a provided reason or error.

+### Promise.all

+Creates a Promise that is resolved with an array of results when all of the provided Promises resolve, or rejected when any Promise is rejected.